MultiSafepay/docs/content/payments/methods/pay-later/klarna/integration-and-testing.md

 **Notes:** You can't test:

-- Receiving successful payment notifications from Klarna
+- Receiving successful payment notifications from Klarna.
-- Changing the transaction status from **Uncleared** to **Completed**, except for refunds
+- Changing the transaction status from **Uncleared** to **Completed**, except for refunds.
-- Making redirect API requests